funkydluffy/funkydluffy/README.md

-# A sneak peak about me 👋
+# Sneak peak about me 👋

 ---